aDDM-Toolbox/ADDM.cpp/README.md

 pip3 install pybind11
 ```

-Once `pybind11` and Python3.10 are installed, the module can be built with:
+Once `pybind11` and Python 3.10 are installed, the module can be built with:

 ```
 make pybind